 The legs of this nightstand are tapered.
 It gives them an extra fancy appearance.
 And while it looks hard, with a simple jig it is not.

-Then continue until you have cut off the angle on all 4 sides creating the perfect tapered leg!
+And it makes cutting angles on all 4 sides of your board easy creating the perfect tapered leg!

 DIY Nightstand Build Plans

-If you are ready to build your own nightstands, I am sharing the plans for free on BuildSomething.com.
+If you are ready to build your own nightstands, I am sharing the plans for free on Kregtool.com.

 Thank you to Kreg Tools for sponsoring this post.
 I only recommend products that I use and love and all opinions are 100% my own.
 Click here to read my full disclosure policy.